medusajs/medusa/docs/content/how-to/deploying-on-qovery.md

 ### 3. Add your Medusa app

 Add a new app to your Qovery environment and connect the Git repository that holds your Medusa project.
-The port should be 9000, unless something different is specified in your own setup.
+In your application settings, set the port to 9000 unless something else is specified in your setup.

 > If you used our `npx` starter, your repository will most likely hold all components; storefront, admin and backend.
 Ensure that **Root application path** in Qovery is pointing to your Medusa project (`/backend`).